 St John’s College has a large community of Geography students.

 We currently have two teaching Fellows in Geography, covering aspects of both Physical and Human Geography.
+The Director of Studies, Dr Neil Arnold, is Director of the University's Scott Polar Institute.
 There are also a number of graduate students doing Masters courses and Doctorates.
 The College has excellent library and computing facilities.

 We provide financial support to help towards the cost of purchasing books that are essential for the course, and there are travel grants available to geographers to help to pay for long vacation projects.